Milli Vanilli: Beginnings, 1988–1989

-Rob Pilatus met Fabrice Morvan during a dance seminar at a club in Munich.
-The two bonded over their similar experiences growing up in European cities, Paris (Morvan) and Munich (Pilatus).
-"Something clicked between us," Pilatus said.
-"Maybe it's because we're both black people who grew up in foreign cities that don't have too many blacks."

-They reunited in Munich, where they attempted to find work as backing singers, then formed their own act and recorded an album for a small German label that sold a few thousand records.
+Rob Pilatus, from Munich, met Fab Morvan, from Paris, in Los Angeles at a disco and reconnected again in Munich.
+They bonded over their experiences growing up in European cities; Pilatus said, "Maybe it's because we're both black people who grew up in foreign cities that don't have too many blacks."
+In Munich, they attempted to find work as backing singers, then formed their own act and recorded an album for a small German label that sold a few thousand records.
+According to Pilatus, they struggled financially and lived in a housing project.